Search for a place

 St Mary's parish church is supposed to date from the time of King John.
 Corn and timber form the chief trade, and the industies include malting, brewing, tanning, iron and brass founding, and coachmaking.
 Horsham returned 1 member to Parliament until 1885.
 In vicinity is Horsham Park.

-Click here for graphs and data of how Horsham has changed over two centuries.
-For statistics for historical units named after Horsham go to Units and Statistics.
+Horsham is now part of HORSHAM District.
+Click here for graphs and data of how HORSHAM has changed over two centuries.
+For statistics about Horsham itself, go to Statistics.

 How to reference this page:

-Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Horsham".
+Click here for more detailed advice on finding places within A Vision of Ireland through Time, and maybe some references to other places called "Horsham".